 I read this quote and it made me think about the reactions I get whenever I tell people I’m planning on travelling through the outback on my own.

-The trip I’m planning now will be my third solo outback adventure, including driving across the Simpson Desert on my own last year, and I still get the questions.
+I’ve just done my third solo outback adventure, across the Simpson Desert for the second time, and I still get the questions.
 I even get them when I’m out there in the middle of a trip.

 “Aren’t you scared?” and “isn’t it dangerous?”